itarato/neo4j_connector/README.md

 # Neo4J Drupal Connector

+_This readme file needs to be updated.
+Ping me and I'll update it._

 The module attempts to connect Drupal with the [Neo4J database](http://www.neo4j.org/).
 It is a concept module, the end goal is not yet finalized.

 # The problem